tariba/tariba/README.md

 Full Stack Developer
 --------------------

-I am a highly effective Junior Full Stack Developer; a career changer with a growth mindset and a passion for building ethical next-generation technologies.
+I am a highly effective Full Stack Developer; a career changer with a growth mindset and a passion for building ethical next-generation technologies.
 I am a natural problem solver with a curious nature who learns fast and has strong time management and multi-tasking skills; driving product success and process efficiency.
 My effective communication and interpersonal skills make me a valuable and personable team player who is seeking to contribute to the future successes of an organisation.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [tariqxa@gmail.com](mailto:tariqxa@gmail.com)